Open Source Cybersecurity Tools You Need to Know About in 2024

 MobSF (Mobile Security Framework):

-Overview and Key Features: MobSF is an automated, all-in-one mobile application pen-testing, malware analysis, and security assessment framework that supports both Android and iOS platforms.
+Overview and Key Features: MobSF is an automated, all-in-one mobile application pen-testing, malware analysis, and security assessment framework that supports Android and iOS platforms.
 Key features include static and dynamic analysis, REST API support, and comprehensive vulnerability assessments.

 QARK (Quick Android Review Kit):